 The Grand Place, July 2008.
 Once upon a time, the French city of Lille was just a hop, skip and a jump away from my apartment in Brussels.
 So one weekend I boarded a train and eighty minutes later I was in Lille!
 My only other French adventure had been a trip to Paris, and while the city of romance hadn’t disappointed, there was something much more laid back and sincere about Lille.
 Indeed from my first stroll I sensed a distinct lack of pretension.
-The locals seemed genuinely friendly actually seemed happy and were able/willing to speak English.
+The locals seemed genuinely friendly actually appeared happy.
+They were also able/willing to speak English.
 Was I really in France?
-Lille’s eye-catching epicentre is this massive square, with enough stunning architecture and atmospheric bars and cafes to rival its peers in Paris and Brussels.
+Lille’s eye-catching epicentre is this massive square, with enough stunning architecture and atmospheric bars and cafes to rival Paris.

 La Vielle Bourse, July 2008.
 The Grand Place’s most impressive façade is this seventeenth century former stock exchange, which will have you getting your camera out before you’ve even finished taking it all in.
 Comprised of twenty-four identical houses, visitors can climb its ornate bell tower to check out the statue of Mercury (god of commerce), while a wander through the inner courtyard offers up tango performances, keenly contested chess matches and a couple of souvenir shops.

 Second Hand Book Market, July 2008.
 Time your visit for a Sunday afternoon and you can leaf your way through this cool second hand book market.
 While the titles on offer are largely French language, dig around a bit and you could unearth some gems in an array of unexpected languages!
 An English copy of The Count of Monte Cristo, a Swedish translation of Great Expectations, you never quite know what’ll be up for grabs.
 There are also a few stalls of intriguing old photographs.